OpenEvalProject/evals/manuscripts/elife-78232/v2/manuscript.md

 ## Materials and methods

-## Datasets
+### Datasets

 Data from a total of 39,664 subjects (18,718 female) aged 44–82 were obtained from the UKB (application number 65299) with available genotyping and imaging data.
 Imaging and genetic protocols are described in Bycroft et al., 2018, and Miller et al., 2016, respectively.
 Briefly, for this analysis we used HV estimated with FreeSurfer (Fischl, 2012) at the initial imaging visit.
 The dataset preparation followed the process described by Nobis et al., 2019.
 To ensure nomograms represent the spectrum of healthy aging, subjects were excluded based on history of neurological or psychiatric disorders, head trauma, substance abuse, or cardiovascular disorders.
 Furthermore, to control for population-level genetic heterogeneity, only subjects with ‘British’ ethnic backgrounds were considered.
 The dataset was then stratified by self-reported sex.
 HV outliers were excluded using mean absolute deviation with a threshold of 5.0.
 Subjects’ intracranial volume (ICV) was derived by using the volumetric scaling from T1 head image to standard space.
 Finally, ICV and scan date were linearly regressed out of the HVs.

 For an application dataset, we used the ADNI database (http://adni.loni.usc.edu/) (Petersen et al., 2010).
 The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W Weiner, MD.
 The primary goal of ADNI has been to test whether serial MRI, positron emission tomography, other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of MCI and early AD.
 A total of 1001 ADNI subjects (445 male) aged 55–95 were included in this analysis.
 Imaging and genetic protocols are described by Saykin et al., 2010, and by Jack et al., 2008, respectively.
 Briefly, we obtained HVs estimated with FreeSurfer v5.1.
 Subjects were excluded based on HV quality scores and based on genetic ancestry (i.e., restricted to self-reported white non-Hispanic ancestry).
 As with UKB, estimated volumes were stratified by sex, and ICV and scan date were regressed out of HV estimates.
 Finally, we used NeuroCombat (Fortin et al., 2018) to adjust across ADNI sites and harmonize the volumes with the UKB dataset.
 To do this we modelled 58 batches (UKB data as one batch and 57 ADNI sites as separate batches) and added ICV, sex, and diagnosis (assigning all UKB as healthy and using the diagnosis columns in ADNI) to retain biological variation.
 Demographics were obtained from the ADNIMERGE table (date accessed: 19 June 2020).
 Furthermore, we used genotyping data of ADNI subjects pre-processed as previously described by Scelsi et al., 2018.

-## Sliding window approach
+### Sliding window approach

 As a baseline, we generated nomograms using the SWA described by Nobis et al., 2019.
 Briefly, we sorted UKB samples by age, and formed 100 quantile bins, each containing 10% of the samples.
 This means that neighbouring bins had a 90% overlap.
 For example, if we had 5000 samples, each bin contained 500 samples and consecutive bins were shifted by 50 samples.
 Thus, bin number 4 would start at index 151.
 Then, within each bin, the 2.5%, 5%, 10%, 25%, 50%, 75%, 90%, 95%, and 97.5% quantiles were calculated.
 The quantiles were then smoothed with a Gaussian kernel of width 20.
 The smoothing was needed because towards the ends of the data, the sliding windows approach becomes sensitive to noise.

-## Gaussian process regression
+### Gaussian process regression

 Our proposed approach uses GPR to build nomograms.
 Briefly, a GP is a probability distribution over possible functions that fit a set of points (Rasmussen and Williams, 2006; Wang, 2021).
 In our application it is a distribution of possible ‘HV trajectories across age’.
 The GPR models were trained with the laGP (Gramacy, 2016) R library, which implements a local approximation method that allows large datasets to be trained on consumer grade machines.
-We applied the commonly used squared exponential covariance kernel function:Kx1,x2=σ2e-x1-x222L2,
+We applied the commonly used squared exponential covariance kernel function:

+$$
+Kx_{1},x_{2}=\sigma^{2}e^{\frac{-x_{1}-x_{2}^{2}}{2L^{2}}},
+$$

-where x1 and x2 are any two age values from the training set.
-The kernel function is hyper-parameterized by a vertical scale (σ) and a length scale (L), which, following initialization, are fitted using maximum likelihood estimation.
+where $x_{1}$ and $x_{2}$ are any two age values from the training set.
+The kernel function is hyper-parameterized by a vertical scale ($\sigma$) and a length scale ($L$), which, following initialization, are fitted using maximum likelihood estimation.
 The vertical scale is initialized to the mean HV of all samples, and the length scale is initialized to mean age difference between all samples.
 We trained models of left, right, and mean HV for each sex.
 Thanks to their probabilistic formulation, GP models naturally provide a standard deviation from which quantiles can be easily computed.
 After training, we generated models for ages 45–82 by increments of 0.25 years, and quantile curves at 2.5%, 5%, 10%, 25%, 50%, 75%, 90%, 95%, and 97.5%.
 The UKB dataset was used to train the models and the ADNI dataset was used to test them.
 For all GPR models, we only tested the ADNI samples that lay within the age range of each model respectively.

-## PGS for HV
+### PGS for HV

 A PGS is a sum of the impact of a selection of genetic variants on a trait, weighted by the allele count.
-That is:PGS=∑∀i∈SNPsESi*Ci,
+That is:

+$$
+PGS=\sum_{∀i\inSNPs}ES_{i}*C_{i},
+$$

-where (ESi) is the effect size (e.g., beta or log(odds) ratio from GWAS summary statistics), and (Ci) is the allele count of SNP i in the subject (either 0, 1, or 2).
+where ($ES_{i}$) is the effect size (e.g., beta or log(odds) ratio from GWAS summary statistics), and ($C_{i}$) is the allele count of SNP $i$ in the subject (either 0, 1, or 2).
 Thus, computing PGSs requires SNP-level genetic data.
 Using a previously reported GWAS of mean bilateral HV using 26,814 (European) subjects from the ENIGMA study (Hibar et al., 2017), we built a PGS for HV with PRSice v2 (Choi and O’Reilly, 2019).
 For both UKB and ADNI, we filter for minor allele frequency of 0.05, genotype missingness of 0.1, and clumping at 250 kb; after which we were left with 70,251 potential SNPS to include for UKB and 114,812 for ADNI.
 The most widely applied strategy for SNP selection is p-value thresholding.
 We generated PGSs at 14 p-value thresholds (1E-8, 1E-7, 1E-6, 1E-5, 1E-4, 1E-3, 0.01, 0.05, 0.1, 0.2, 0.4, 0.5, 0.75, 1).
 These thresholds produced a range of PGSs comprising as little as six SNPs (p-value cut-off at 1E-8) to all available SNPs (p-value cut-off at 1.0).
 Model fit is then checked by regressing HV against these PGSs while accounting for age, age2, sex, ICV, and 10 genetic principal components.

-## Genetically adjusted nomograms
+### Genetically adjusted nomograms

 Given the high heritability of HV we investigated whether nomograms can be genetically adjusted.
 Specifically, we used the top and bottom 30% samples by PGS (at p-value<0.75 threshold) separately to build genetically adjusted nomograms.
 We found that using a 30% cut-off provided a balance of training size and performance (Figure 2—figure supplement 4).
 Thus, PGS provided us with a way to place new samples in their ‘appropriate’ nomogram.
 For instance, within the ADNI dataset we generated PGSs and split the top and bottom (i.e., high and low expected HV, respectively) to test against genetically adjusted UKB nomograms.
 To evaluate the impact of genetic adjustment, we perform a series of ANOVA tests across adjusted nomograms.
 For example, we performed an ANOVA test of the HV percentiles of the top 30% UKB samples in the unadjusted than the adjusted nomograms.
 We did the same for bottom 30% and for men and women.
 To assess the specificity of the HV-based PGS, we performed this genetic adjustment using PGSs of ICV and AD based on previously reported GWASs (Adams et al., 2016; Lambert et al., 2013).

-## Longitudinal analysis
+### Longitudinal analysis

 As nomograms are often used to track progression, we examined the impact of the genetically adjusted nomograms on prospective longitudinal data.
 To this end, we analysed patients from the ADNI cohort that were initially diagnosed as MCI and either converted to AD (progressor) or remained MCI (stable) within 5 years of follow-up.
 We tested whether the PGS-adjusted nomograms improved the separation between stable and progressor patients using Cox proportional hazards models while accounting for sex and age.

-## Code and data availability
+### Code and data availability

 The scripts and code used in this study have been made publicly available and can be found at: https://github.com/Mo-Janahi/NOMOGRAMS; Janahi, 2021.
 All underlying data, and derived quantities, are available by application from the UKB at http://www.ukbiobank.ac.uk, and by application from ADNI at http://adni.loni.usc.edu/data-samples/access-data/.
 Summary statistics from all GWAS described in this paper are available from the NHGRI-EBI GWAS catalog, study numbers: GCST003834, GCST002245, and GCST003961.
 URL: https://www.ebi.ac.uk/gwas/studies/.